alexylon/Sofos/README.md

 Then navigate to http://localhost:3000 in your browser

-## Build the app as a Docker image, run it as a Docker container and push it to your Docker Hub repository
+## BUILD the app as a Docker image, run it as a Docker container and push it to your Docker Hub repository

 1. Navigate to the project's root directory (where the `dockerfile` and `.env.local` reside).